jakeryderv/ml-market/writeup.md

 ### Problem Statement

-This project investigates whether machine learning can predict the **distribution** of short-term stock returns and volatilitynot just point estimates, but calibrated prediction intervals that quantify uncertainty.
+This project investigates whether machine learning can predict the **distribution** of short-term stock returns and volatility—not just point estimates, but calibrated prediction intervals that quantify uncertainty.
 The key questions addressed are:

 1. Can we predict the distribution of future returns?
 2. Can we predict the distribution of future volatility?